EEM0N/SecureOps-Project/README.md

   The application directly accesses the locally cached AWS credentials from the Vault Agent, avoiding the need to handle any Vault authentication details itself.
 ![Day 7](figures/day7-8-withoutagent.png)
 ![Day 8](figures/day7-8-withagent.png)
-  To automate the setup of the Approle auth method in Vault, please refer to the [day7](https://github.com/EEM0N/SecureOps-Project/tree/main/create-approle-day7) and [day8](https://github.com/EEM0N/SecureOps-Project/tree/main/create-ec2-rds-day8) for the complete Terraform implementation.

   ```bash
     # Enable AppRole Authentication
     vault auth enable approle